 Code Description Examples 2 Recall, Safety Any recall that is related to a safety issue.
 Examples: brake valve recall, handrail recall, 3 Recall, Other All other recalls not related to a safety issue.
-Examples: roof hatch leak recalls, etc. 4 Emergency All unscheduled breakdowns or emergencies Examples: road calls, wrecker calls, accidents 5 Inspections A work order where no repair was performed.
-Examples: Annual DMV Inspection, technician diagnosing, but not repairing, a problem.
-7 Scheduled Any work which is scheduled for repair (even if the repair is Correction performed immediately upon finding the problem).
-Examples: All PM,s, a bus that is scheduled to have an engine replaced.
-A bus that is scheduled to have the brakes replaced prior to the brakes failing, a bus scheduled to be painted, a bus scheduled to have a wheel alignment. etc. 8 Up Fit Adding or removing equipment that the vehicle did not originally have 11 Strip 4 Sale Any work required to sell the vehicle.
-Examples: Painting over or removing lettering, disabling or removing the stop arm.
-12 Warranty Any repairs made under warranty.
+Examples: roof hatch leak recalls, etc. 4 Emergency All unscheduled repairs of a vehicle Examples: road calls, wrecker call, repairs at school, Repairs at shop that are not scheduled.
+5 Inspections All Inspections Examples: 30 day inspections, annual DMV Inspection 7 Scheduled Any vehicle that is on a schedule for repairs.
+Correction Examples: All PM,s, a bus that is scheduled to have an engine replaced.
+A bus that is scheduled to have the brakes replaced prior to the brakes failing, a bus scheduled to be painted, a bus scheduled to have a wheel alignment. etc. 12 Warranty Any repairs made under warranty.
 Work done at the manufacturer, at the LEA's shop, by the manufacturer personnel or shop LEA personnel.
 14 Wreck Repair Any Repairs made due to an accident